loning/zeckendorf-hilbert/docs/union/L01/log_derivative_en.md

 ## Proof chain bullets (from original sources; upward only)
 - Cite `docs/zeta/zeta-series-product-analysis.md` for the Dirichlet‑series identity and grouping conventions.
-- When combined with explicit formula, cite L01/explicit_formula_variants_en.md and L00 foundations.
+- When combined with explicit formulas, cite `docs/zeta/zeta-series-product-analysis.md` (explicit‑formula entries) and L00 foundations.